2 convicted in human smuggling case after Indian family froze to death on US-Canada border

 Patel's lawyers, The Canadian Press reported, said their client had been misidentified.
 They said "Dirty Hary," the alleged nickname for Patel found in Shand's phone, is a different person.
 Bank records and witness testimony from those who encountered Shand near the border didn't tie him to the crime, they added.

 Prosecutors said Patel coordinated the operation while Shand was a driver.
 Shand was to pick up 11 Indian migrants on the Minnesota side of the border, prosecutors said.
 Only seven survived the foot crossing.
-Canadian authorities found two parents and their young children later that morning, dead from the cold.
+Canadian authorities found the Patel family later that morning, dead from the cold.

 The trial included an inside account of how the international smuggling ring allegedly works and who it targets.